jpaulm/javafbp-websockets/README.md

 Building project from command line
 ---

-Run `gradle build` in your JavaFBP-WebSockets directory - this will create a `javafbp-websockets-1.2.0.jar` file in the `build/libs` directory - this also contains a test network, called `TestWebSockets.java` and a couple of "chat" HTML5 scripts.
+Run `gradle build` in your JavaFBP-WebSockets directory - this will create a `javafbp-websockets-1.2.0.jar` file in the `build/libs` directory - this also contains a test network, called `TestWebSockets.java`, the two prerequisite jar files, and a couple of "chat" HTML5 scripts.
+This only has to be done once.

 Running a test
 ----